yitzamm/Jenkins-Zero-To-Hero/README.md

 Other nice enhancements could be:

+- SonarQube Quality Gate Notifications such as Slack or email
+- Add unit or integration tests, and/or implement container security scanning
 - Implement Ingress + NGINX instead of NodePort
-- Add Helm charts for Kubernetes deployments
 - Introduce automated rollback strategies
 - Add monitoring with Prometheus and Grafana
-- Add unit or integration tests, and/or implement container security scanning
+- Add Helm charts for Kubernetes deployments